owickstrom/wickstrom.tech/src/about.md

 partner and friends.
 In 2016 I got a taste for public speaking and traveling, in the form of tech conferences, and I hope to continue doing that.

-## Work

-From the middle of May 2017, I'll be available and for work.
-My strengths are functional programming and web development, and I am specifically interested in working with Haskell, PureScript, or some other statically typed functional programming language.
-Feel free to contact me, and see my CV below.
-Remote, or on-site in the Malmö/Copenhagen region, contracting or employment, can all be of interest.

 ## Contact

 You can find the digital me at [Twitter][twitter] and [GitHub][github].
 If you